PARAMGALHOTRA/temp-medminder-snapshot/blueprint.md

 ## Overview

-MedMinder is a Flutter application designed to help users manage their medication schedules.
-The app allows users to log in, add their medications, set reminders, track their daily progress, and view their medication history.
+MedMinder is a Flutter application designed to help users manage their medications.
+It allows users to track their medication schedules, receive reminders, and reorder their prescriptions.
+The app is built with Flutter and uses Firebase for backend services such as authentication and data storage.

+## Project Style, Design, and Features

-## Style and Design
+### Style and Design

-The application follows Material Design 3 principles to provide a modern and intuitive user experience.
-The UI is designed to be clean, with a focus on readability and ease of use.

-- **Theming**: The app uses a centralized `ThemeData` object with a color scheme generated from a seed color.
-It supports both light and dark modes.
+*   **Theming**: The app uses a modern, clean design with a light and dark theme.
+The color scheme is based on Material Design 3 principles, with a primary color of `#4A90E2`.
+The typography is based on the `Manrope` and `GoogleFonts` font families.
-- **Typography**: The app uses the `google_fonts` package for a consistent and visually appealing text style.
+*   **Layout**: The app uses a bottom navigation bar for main navigation and has a consistent layout across all screens.
-- **Iconography**: The app uses Material Design icons to enhance usability and provide clear visual cues.
+*   **Components**: The app uses a variety of Material Design components, including cards, buttons, icons, and text fields.
-- **Navigation**: The app uses a `BottomNavigationBar` for easy navigation between the main screens.

-## Features
+### Features

-- **User Authentication**: Users can sign in using their Google account.
+*   **Authentication**: Users can sign in to the app using their email and password.
-- **Medication Management**: Users can add, view, and manage their medications.
+*   **Medication Tracking**: Users can add, edit, and delete their medications.
+Each medication has a name, dosage, and schedule.
-- **Daily Progress Tracking**: The app displays a circular progress indicator to show the percentage of medicines taken for the day.
-- **Next Dose Reminder**: The app highlights the next upcoming medication dose, with a visual indicator for overdue medicines.
-- **Categorized Medicine List**: Medicines are categorized into morning, afternoon, and evening sections for better organization.
-- **Medication History**:
-    - The app now has a `HistoryScreen` that displays a real-time log of all "Taken" and "Skipped" medication events.
-    - History is fetched from a `medication_logs` collection in Firestore.
-    - The history is grouped by date for easy readability.
-    - A mechanism is in place to automatically log missed doses.
+*   **Reminders**: Users receive notifications to remind them to take their medications.
+*   **Order Medicines**: Users can view their current medications and contact pharmacies to reorder them.
+*   **History**: Users can view a history of their medication intake.
+*   **Profile**: Users can view and edit their profile information.

-## Current Plan
+## Current Change: Fix Order Screen and Refactor

-The `HistoryScreen` currently displays placeholder statistics for "This Week's Adherence" and "Current Streak".
-The next step is to replace these placeholders with real, calculated data based on the user's medication logs.

-1.  **Calculate Weekly Adherence**: Implement a function to calculate the percentage of 'Taken' events over the last 7 days from the medication logs.
-2.  **Calculate Current Streak**: Implement a function to determine the number of consecutive days the user has taken at least one medication.
-3.  **Update UI**: Integrate these calculations into the `HistoryScreen` to display the dynamic stats in the UI cards.
+### Plan and Steps

+1.  **Delete redundant file**: Deleted the `lib/screens/orders_screen.dart` file to remove confusion and redundancy.
+2.  **Correct navigation**: Updated `lib/screens/app_shell.dart` to point the "Orders" tab to the correct `OrderScreen`.
+3.  **Refactor `OrderScreen`**: Refactored `lib/screens/order_screen.dart` to:
+    *   Fetch medication data from Firestore instead of using a hardcoded list.
+    *   Display an "empty cabinet" message when no medications are available.
+    *   Remove hardcoded colors and use `Theme.of(context)` for a cleaner and more maintainable codebase.
+4.  **Fix syntax error**: Corrected a syntax error in `lib/screens/order_screen.dart` where the entire file was wrapped in a multi-line string.